apache/incubator-kie-kogito-apps/ui-packages/packages/trusty/it-tests/README.md

 ```
 docker images
 ```
+You can perform previous steps by [this Bash script](docker-compose/build.sh).
+It deletes previous images of SNAPSHOT version and build new ones.

 Run this project:
 ```
 docker-compose up
 ```

-You can perform previous steps by [this Bash script](docker-compose/script.sh).
-It deletes previous images of SNAPSHOT version and build new ones.
+You can perform previous steps by [this Bash script](docker-compose/start_docker.sh).
+It starts services.

+#### User interaction

 Send REST Request which starts this [DMN asset](https://kiegroup.github.io/kogito-online/?file=https://raw.githubusercontent.com/kiegroup/kogito-apps/master/apps-integration-tests/integration-tests-trusty-service/integration-tests-trusty-service-common/src/main/resources/TrafficViolation.dmn#/editor/dmn):
 ```